katerinaelsasser/sparki/README.md

 #### Structure
 The layout throughout the website must be informational and have an simple layout.
 All the information that is on the website is give to myself from the company.
-Putting myself in the customers' and the business' point of view, I would want to see all the inforamtion that I need layed out clearly and where I can find it easily.
+Putting myself in the customer's point of view, I want to see all the information that I need layed out clearly and where I can find it easily.
 The home page will have quick highlights of the website for customers needing a last minute electrician.
-There must be links to the website for businesses to take their time to do their research about the company.
 The content I use throughout the website must be appropriate for customers and businesses.
 As a customer wanting an electrician, I would view their website via a mobile or small device.
 Which means the smaller view ports should be easy to view.
 For businesses, I would view the company's website via a computer.